2024-25 Edition

 For the emphasis in Greek and Latin Language and Literature, study of the Classics must be based on competence in both Greek and Latin.
 This emphasis is designed to provide the student with language competence as rapidly as possible, so that by the end of first-year Greek or Latin the student has already been introduced to some of the major Classical authors in the original language.
 From then on, courses are devoted to reading and interpreting the literature of ancient Greece and Rome.
 In addition to their training in the languages, students increase their knowledge of the literature, history, and thought of the ancient world through the close study of some of its finest writers.

 The Latin Language and Literature emphasis is designed for those students who want to focus on Rome and the Latin language as their area of study.
 By the end of first-year Latin, students will be reading and analyzing some of the most influential works in Latin literature.
-In addition to gaining an expertise in Latin, students also devote a portion of their study to an examination of the history and culture of ancient Rome by taking upper-division Classical Civilization courses with Rome as their focus and/or additional Latin courses.
+In addition to gaining an expertise in Latin, students also devote a portion of their study to an examination of the history and culture of ancient Rome by taking upper-division Classical Civilization courses (with Rome as their focus) and/or additional Latin courses.
 Courses from other departments in the School of Humanities with a focus on later historical periods heavily influenced by Roman culture (such as the medieval period) may be used to satisfy some of the degree requirements, with prior approval of the Department of Classics.

-The emphasis in Classical Civilization is designed for students who do not plan to concentrate on the Classical languages or pursue graduate study in the Classics, yet wish to obtain an undergraduate degree based on a sound knowledge of the Classical world.
+The emphasis in Classical Civilization is designed for students who do not plan to concentrate on the Classical languages or pursue graduate study in Classics, yet wish to obtain an undergraduate degree based on a sound knowledge of the Classical world.
 This major requires one year of study (or its equivalent) of either Greek or Latin and courses taught in English translation concerning such topics as Classical literature, civilization, history, archaeology, art, drama, and philosophy.

 Students entering UCI with previous Greek or Latin training may be given advanced standing.
 Usually, one year of high school work is equated with one quarter of UCI work.
-For example, students with one, two, or three years of high school Latin (or Greek) will enroll in Latin (or Greek) 1B, 1C, and 100, respectively.
-Placement may vary (depending on the extent of the student’s preparation) and a placement test may be required.
+For example, students with one, two, or three years of high school Latin (or Greek) may enroll in Latin (or Greek) 1B, 1C, and 100, respectively.
+Placement may vary (depending on the extent of the student’s preparation) and a placement test will be required.
 Students with transfer credit for Greek and/or Latin may not repeat those courses for credit.
 Students with high school training in the Classical languages are required to consult with the Classics undergraduate advisor before enrolling in Greek or Latin courses.

 The Department adheres to the policy of giving its students an opportunity to participate in the departmental decision-making process.
 Student representatives, elected from and by the undergraduate majors, participate in all open departmental meetings.
-Representatives are responsible for maintaining close liaison with their constituency, for representing the students’ interest in curriculum and personnel matters.
+Representatives are responsible for maintaining close liaison with their constituency and for representing the students’ interest in curriculum and personnel matters.

 Inquiries regarding language placement, prerequisites, planning a program of study, or other matters related to the Department’s offerings should be directed to the Office of the Chair, 400 Murray Krieger Hall, telephone 949-824-6735.